Robustness and Diversity Seeking Data-Free Knowledge Distillation: Experiments

 \subsection{Models and parameter settings}

-We run experiments with MNIST~\cite{MNIST}, SVHN~\cite{SVHN}, and CIFAR-10~\cite{CIFAR10} datasets, following a similar setting as~\cite{DataFree}.
-A classification problem over 10 classes is aimed for each dataset.
-We compare our RDSKD method with DAFL~\cite{DataFree}, MSKD where the denominator of $L_{\mathrm{DS}}$ is replaced by the mode seeking loss in~\cite{2019ModeSeeking}, DeepI~\cite{yin2020dreaming}, and ZSKD~\cite{ZSKD}.
+We run experiments with MNIST~\cite{MNIST}, SVHN~\cite{SVHN}, and CIFAR-10~\cite{CIFAR10} datasets, following a similar setting as~\cite{DataFree}.\footnote{The source code of this paper is available at: \url{https://github.com/PengchaoHan/RDSKD}.} A classification problem over 10 classes is aimed for each dataset.
+We compare our RDSKD method with DAFL~\cite{DataFree}, MSKD where the denominator of $L_{\mathrm{DS}}$ is replaced by the mode seeking loss in~\cite{2019ModeSeeking}, data-free KD via DeepInversion (DeepI)~\cite{yin2020dreaming}, and zero-shot KD (ZSKD)~\cite{ZSKD}.
 For DeepI and ZSKD, image samples are directly generated from the teacher without a separate generator.

 The teacher is trained using cross-entropy loss minimization on the training dataset.
 A deep convolutional network as in~\cite{DataFree} is used as the generator.
 We vary the learning rate for generator training, denoted by $\eta_G$, for RDSKD, DAFL, and MSKD, and use the suggested $\eta_G$ and other hyperparameter settings for DeepI and ZSKD.
 We set the number of epochs for generator training of RDSKD and DAFL to 20 which is verified to be effective (as shown in Table~\ref{tab:accu_epochs}).
 Other settings are shown in Table \ref{tab:params}.
 For all experiments, we use the Adam optimizer~\cite{adam}.
 The learning rate of students is always 0.002, which is decayed by 0.1 every 800 epochs for CIFAR-10.
 There are 120 iterations in each epoch for student training using data generated by the generator.
 All experiments are conducted on a machine with a 3.7-GHz Intel Xeon W-2145 CPU, 64 GB memory, and NVIDIA TITAN RTX 24G GPU.